 Thirty days after storing, take a peek to see how they are doing.
 If you notice any mold or rot, increase the air circulation.
-If a shriveling on some of the roots are detected, add a little moisture and make sure the covering is reasonably air-tight.
+If a shriveling on some of the roots is detected, add a little moisture and make sure the covering is reasonably air-tight.

 Chances are they will need no further attention to the balance of the winter.
 Remember, no storage method works 100 percent.
 Expect to have a few losses among the “poor keepers.”

-It is well for this reason if for no other, to keep a variety of identification tags on your roots so that you can identify any lost.
+It is well for this reason, if for no other, to keep a variety of identification tags on your roots so that you can identify any lost.
 One of these might be your favorite which you would want to replace.

 Fall Dahlia Care